Skip to Content

 What do you call a female horse?

 In Thoroughbred racing, a female horse is called a filly through age four, and a mare once she turns five.
+In most other breeds and disciplines, the cutoff is a year earlier — filly under four, mare at four and older.
 A mare used for breeding is called a broodmare, and the term dam refers specifically to the mother of a foal in pedigree and breeding records.

 When does a filly become a mare?